 Other disabilities deserve better.
 FASD is not the only disability being ignored.

 There is a rally being planned in Ontario – any disability is welcome and encouraged to attend – to show the government that we are all in this together.
-You can get more information or sign up here: Time For Change

 The Ontario Disability Coalition is calling on the government to stop the discrimination.
 This is from their news release issued yesterday: